Below are 10 things that injured workers should know about Maryland Workers Compensation

 Overall workers compensation adjusters are good people but they are on the other side of the phone looking out for the insurance companies interests.
 He or she may speak like they care about the injured worker, and they usually do.
 He or she may come across as nice, polite, and caring, and they usually are.
 The injured worker must realize that the workers compensation adjuster is paid to save money.
 This can be done while being caring, polite, and nice.
 In the end, the adjusters ultimate decision is based on how to save the injured workers employer and the insurance company money.

-4. Choice of treating Doctor
+4. Injured workers in Maryland have the choice of treating Doctor

 Workers injured in Maryland have an absolute right to treat with a physician of their choosing.
 With the exception of an Independent Medical Evaluation, workers comp insurance companies can not direct the injured worker to a specific doctor.
 Those injured at work should not be influenced to pick a doctor on the adjusters “list” as these doctors made the “list” for a reason.